Update: 26.11.2024

 New legislation extends application of Section 19a German Income Tax Act to corporate groups

-The German Parliament (Bundestag) has passed the Annual Tax Act 2024 (Jahressteuergesetz 2024) which significantly improves the taxation of employee stock ownership plans (ESOPs) in start-ups.
-However, the German Federal Council (Bundesrat) has yet to approve the bill.
+The German Parliament (Bundestag) has passed the Annual Tax Act 2024 (Jahressteuergesetz 2024) which significantly improves the taxation of employee stock ownership plans (ESOPs) in start-ups and the German Federal Council (Bundesrat) has now approved the bill on 22nd November.

 The new affiliated entities clause in Section 19a German Income Tax Act (GITA, Einkommensteuergesetz) now enables employees of subsidiaries and other affiliated entities within the meaning of Section 18 of the German Stock Corporation Act (Aktiengesetz) to benefit from the tax deferral under Section 19a GITA when they are granted participations in start-ups.
 Until now, only participations in the employer entity itself are covered (at least according to the tax authorities’ interpretation).